dem4nd/epassi-kfreq/README.md

 * -tail _(incorrect and will be ignored because of hyphen in the biginning)_
 * tail- _(incorrect and will be ignored because of hyphen in the end)_
 * John#Doe _(will be splitted to John and Doe)_
-* that - _(will be ignored with default "stop words" mode)_
+* that _(will be ignored in default "stop words" mode)_

 ### Optimization (cache results)

 Results caching is implemented as well.
 WeakHashMap has been chosen as cache storage to avoid memory overflow.
 The key of the cached result is the document url.
-An exact match of `limit` is optional.
-If in the request `limit` is less than or equal to the size of the cached list, a fragment of the cached list will be extracted without extra calculations.
+An exact match of `limit` is not necessary.
+The cached result will be retrieved even if the `limit` value is less than the size of the cached list of words with its frequencies.
+In this case  required fragment of the cached list will be extracted without redundant document downloading and processing.

 ### Computational complexity

-Complexity of N insertions into HashMap is **O(N)**.
+Complexity of **N** insertions into HashMap is **O(N)**.
 Sort complexity is **O(NlogN)**.
 The aggregate computational complexity is calculated as a maximum of two parts and will be **O(NlogN)**, where **N** is number of **unique** words.